 Yuri: I think there could be a whole direction (or there already is one) of spamming local search with geo-targeted pages.
-Currently, I am not really observing it (just numerous pages with “service+state” structure).
+Currently, I am not observing it (just numerous pages with a “service+state” structure).
 I am sure Google can find a way to annoy spammers and legitimate businesses with local algorithm tweaking.

 Bill: They seem to be pretty good with their verification methodology in their Local Business Center.
 The challenge, as I see it is inspiring more businesses to sign up through that interface.
 Perhaps if they made coupons easier for people to find?
 I could maybe see Google reach out to local chambers of commerce to share information about business registration.

-Yuri: Unfortunately, I can not reword the phrases to make them grab the headlines, unless you think the following may qualify:
+Yuri: Unfortunately, I can not reword the phrases to make them grab the headlines unless you think the following may qualify:

 – “Google gives domains with real words in them a higher priority”